The Canadian Guide to Cash-Out Refinance

 The Bottom Line

 Like all other refinancing methods, cash-out refinance has its advantages and risks.
-Seek professional advice before making any moves to lessen your risk of choosing an unfavorable option and losing your hard-earned money.
+Seek professional advice before making any move to reduce your risk of losing your hard-earned money.

 As much as possible, use cash-out refinance to pay off a debt in which the repayment would lessen your monthly expenses.
-It’s also good for investing in something that would increase your income.
-People also sometimes use cash-out refinance to pay for home renovations that increase their home value.
+It’s good to invest in something that would increase your income.
+People sometimes use cash-out refinance to pay for home renovations that increase their home value.

 Again, here are the things to take note of when applying for a cash-out refinance in Canada: